vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Dandekar), 59–68.

-1999 Hindu Ahi ˙msā and its Roots. in: Houben, Jan E.M. & Karel R. van Kooij (eds.), Violence DenieḍViolence, Non-Violence and the Rationalization of
+1999 Hindu Ahi ˙msā and its Roots. in: Houben, Jan E.M. & Karel R. van Kooij (eds.), Violence Denied.
+Violence, Non-Violence and the Rationalization of

 Violence in South Asian Cultural History.
 Leiden etc. 1999. pp. 17–41.